 Marcus Hale

-Personal Finance Writer · Denver, Colorado · 14 Years Self-Educated
+Personal Finance Writer · Denver, Colorado · 14 Years as a Bank Loan Officer

 I grew up working-class in Denver where nobody taught me how money worked.
-I made every mistake.
-Then I spent 14 years figuring it out.
-MoneyCompass is the resource I wish I’d had.
+Then I spent 14 years inside a community bank watching thousands of families navigate the same decisions I never understood.
+MoneyCompass is what I wish I’d had back then.

 My Story